TheRogueArchivist/DRML/Entries/Copy-X/Copy-X.md

 ## Software Known to Detect:

-Note: While ProtectionID does detect copy-X, it detects it as "Optgraph Copy-X / Ring-Protech".
+* ProtectionID[^PiD_List] (Note: While ProtectionID does detect copy-X, it detects it as "Optgraph Copy-X / Ring-Protech".
 As far as current research has found, there is no relation between copy-X and Ring Protech other than both being ring-based protections, and the optgraph file in question is not found on Ring Protech.
-PiD is thus believed to be incorrect in designating it also Ring-Protech, and it's just detecting Copy-X in these instances.
+PiD is thus believed to be incorrect in designating it also Ring-Protech, and it's just detecting Copy-X in these instances.)

-* ProtectionID[^PiD_List]
 * BinaryObjectScanner[^BoS_File]

 [^BoS_File]: [BinaryObjectScanner code file in charge of detecting Copy-X](https://github.com/SabreTools/BinaryObjectScanner/blob/master/BinaryObjectScanner/Protection/CopyX.cs)